Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Definition of abortion and clarifications about what is not an abortion

-The definition of abortion is encompassed in the language of the law noted above.
-The statute also clarifies that “[n]othing in this section may be construed to prohibit the sale, use, prescription, or administration of a contraceptive measure, drug, or chemical, if it is administered prior to the time when a pregnancy could be determined through conventional medical testing and if the contraceptive measure is sold, used, prescribed, or administered in accordance with manufacturer instructions.”
+State law also clarifies that “[n]othing in this section may be construed to prohibit the sale, use, prescription, or administration of a contraceptive measure, drug, or chemical, if it is administered prior to the time when a pregnancy could be determined through conventional medical testing and if the contraceptive measure is sold, used, prescribed, or administered in accordance with manufacturer instructions.”

-Summary: Louisiana prohibits abortion except when the procedure is necessary to save the life of the mother or to prevent substantial impairment; however, the physician should attempt to save the mother and the unborn baby.
+Louisiana prohibits abortion except when the procedure is necessary to save the life of the mother or to prevent substantial impairment; however, the physician should attempt to save the mother and the unborn baby.
 Further, physicians are not held responsible for the unintentional injury to or death of an unborn baby caused by treatment of the mother.
-The law explicitly excludes contraception from the prohibition.

 The Law and the Exceptions